zmahfuz0613/react-components-functional/readme.md

 export default Hello
 ```

+> Note: We're using a more modern version of javascript called ES6.
+It's still javascript, but it has some additional features.
+We can use them without fear because create-react-app has configured everything for us.

 Let's break down the things we see here...

 ##### `class Hello`
 This is the component we're creating.
 In this example, we are creating a "Hello" component.

 ##### `extends Component`
 This is the React library class we inherit from to create our component definition.
+Remember our OOJS lessons about extending classes?

 ##### `render()`
 Every component has, at minimum, a render method.
 It generates a **Virtual DOM** node that will be added to the actual DOM.

-* Looks just like a regular ol' DOM node, but it's not yet attached to the DOM.
+Looks just like HTML right!?

 ##### `export default Hello`
 This exposes the Hello class to other files which import from the App.js file.
 The `default` keyword means that any import that's name doesn't match a named export will automatically revert to this.
 Only one default is allowed per file.

-### JSX (5 min / 11:20)
+### JSX (5 min / 1:20)

 > Hey you got your html in my javascript!
 >